sdpjswl/ASJExpandableTextView/README.md

 # Usage

 Creating an `ASJExpandableTextView` is easy.
 It has a simple interface consisting of four properties which are `IBInspectable`.
-This means that they can be set using the interface builder of your choice; Xibs or Storyboards.
+This means that they can be set using the interface builder of your choice; xibs or storyboards.

 ```
 @property (nullable, copy, nonatomic) IBInspectable NSString *placeholder;
 ```

 Sets the placeholder.
 Visible when there is nothing typed in the text view.

 ```
 @property (assign, nonatomic) IBInspectable BOOL isExpandable;
 ```

 Set this to make the text view expand and contract according to its content.

 ```
 @property (assign, nonatomic) IBInspectable NSUInteger maximumLineCount;
 ```

 You can set the number of visible lines of the text view.
 Default is 4.
 To use this property, `isExpandable` must be set to `YES`.

 ```
 @property (assign, nonatomic) IBInspectable BOOL shouldShowDoneButtonOverKeyboard;
 ```

 The "return" key on the keyboard for a `UITextView` brings a new line, unlike a `UITextField` where the keyboard gets hidden.
 Set this property to show a "Done" button over the keyboard which can hide the keyboard.

 ```
 @property (nullable, copy) DoneTappedBlock doneTappedBlock;
 ```

 You can handle the event of the keyboard getting hidden using this block.
 To use this property, `shouldShowDoneButtonOverKeyboard` must be set to `YES`.

 ![alt tag](Images/IBInspectable.png)